SreenivasVRao/sreenivasvrao.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2017: Computer Vision Intern
-  * <u><a href="https://e-Farmerce.com"> e-Farmerce</a> </u> <br/> I built a prototype system for identifying coconut farms from satellite imagery.
-Additionally, I implemented a system to extract images, label them manually, and train Deep Learning models on the data.
-In the process, I gained experience with Ruby, and deep learning frameworks.

 * Summer 2016: Computer Vision Intern
   * <u><a href="https://attentive.ai">Indria Labs (now AttentiveAI)</a></u> <br/>I explored different methods for abandoned object recognition from CCTV surveillance footage.
 I also built a dataset for luggage detection to train different Machine Learning algorithms.
 During this time, I gained exposure to Convolutional Neural Networks (CNNs), Online Learning, and Boosting algorithms.